 The Club owns a few High Performance 29er skiffs.
 These high energy, unstable and fun asymmetric spinnaker boats are the hot rods of our dinghy fleet.
 For the advanced skilled youth and smaller adults they are great platforms for racing and blasting around the bay.
 Due to the fragile nature of these boats they are not available for charter to the general membership.

 The Club M242's are available for charter through our small keelboat program.
 They are used in our Learn to Sail program as well.
 These 24 foot boats are the most popular symmetric keelboat fleet at the club.
 Raced extensively by many on Vancouver Island and in Vancouver.
 A challenging boat to race it is also ideal for day sailing around the local waters of Cadboro and Oak Bay.
 Short overnight trips to nearby destinations are also a favorite pastime for these boats.
 Please book online.

 For more information on renting the Club Martin 242's click here.

 Learn how to rig the Martin 242 jib here

 Stand Up Paddle Boards (SUP)

-The Stand up paddle boards are available for free.
+The Stand up paddle boards are available to members at no charge.
 Please book them online.